 Why the Difference?

-• The South Col route often features more luxury services (heated dining tents, higher-end food supplies).
+- The South Col trail tends to have more luxurious services (heated dining tents, more luxurious food supplies).

 Permit Logistics